mikr13/vue-horizontal-list-autoscroll/README.md

     // padding between each item
     padding: 12
   },
+  autoscroll: {
+    // auto scroll feature enabled or not
+    enabled: true,
+    // if enabled, the interval in seconds, by default 10 seconds
+    interval: 15,
+  }
   list: {
     // css class for the parent of item
     class: '',